Looking to measure GHG emissions for the first time? We can help.

 Is the Starter Pack suitable for beginners in GHG accounting?

-Yes, there are guided workflows designed for first timers.
-We also have an extensively curated knowledge base on fundamentals on GHG accounting and best practices on using the Terrascope platform.
+Yes, there are guided workflows designed for first-timers.
+We also have an extensively curated knowledge base on fundamentals of GHG accounting and best practices for using the Terrascope platform.

 What is GHG accounting?

-GHG accounting involves quantifying and tracking greenhouse gas emissions produced or mitigated from a specific entity or activity.
-It helps organisations to measure their carbon footprint, identify emission sources, and assess environmental impacts.
+GHG accounting involves quantifying and tracking greenhouse gas emissions produced or mitigated by a specific entity or activity.
+It helps organizations to measure their carbon footprint, identify emission sources, and assess environmental impacts.

 Why focus on Scope 1, 2, and 3.1 Purchased Goods & Services?

 Scope 1 and 2 emissions are usually the minimum mandatory climate metrics for most reporting frameworks, exchange rules, and national regulations.
-These two scopes cover emissions that are directly and indirectly (through purchase of energy) induced by a company' operations and where companies usually have most direct controls on.
+These two scopes cover emissions that are directly and indirectly (through purchase of energy) induced by a company's operations and where companies usually have the most direct control on.

 What are the other categories of Scope 3 emissions?